StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 sts monitor delete --id <id>
 ```

 To edit a monitor, edit the original of the monitor that was applied, and apply again.
-Or there is a `sts monitor edit` command to edit the configured monitor in the StackState instance directly:
+Or there is a `sts monitor edit` command to edit the configured monitor in the Rancher Observability instance directly:

 ```bash
 sts monitor edit --id <id>